alsantosrafael/circuit-breaker/README.md

 - **Defaults:** Sensible default values (threshold: 5, timeout: 1000ms, factor: 8)
 - **Flexibility:** Easy to add new configuration options without breaking existing code
 - **Readability:** Method names clearly indicate what each parameter controls

+### Execute Methods

+The circuit breaker provides two convenient execute methods that handle all circuit breaker logic automatically:

+1. **`execute(supplier, fallback)`**: Never throws exceptions, always returns a result
+   - Use when you want guaranteed response with automatic fallback
+   - Perfect for scenarios where you always need a valid result
+   - Fallback is called when circuit is open OR when execution fails

+2. **`execute(supplier)`**: Throws specific exceptions for different failure modes
+   - Use when you need explicit error handling
+   - Throws `CircuitBreakerOpenException` when circuit is open
+   - Throws `CircuitBreakerExecutionException` when execution fails
+   - Allows fine-grained exception handling

+Both methods automatically handle:
+- Circuit state checking
+- Success/failure recording
+- State transitions and listener notifications

 ### Performance Characteristics